Houston Technology Center Announces 2013 Goradia Innovation Prizes

 Named by Forbes' as one of “12 Business Incubators Changing the World” and "Ten Technology Incubators Changing the World," the Houston Technology Center, a 501(c)(3) nonprofit organization, is a business accelerator and the largest technology business incubator in Texas, advancing the commercialization of emerging technology companies in the greater Houston area.
 HTC serves as the nexus of new ideas, technological innovation, and entrepreneurship which works closely with entrepreneurs and startup companies to provide in-depth strategic and tactical business guidance, fundraising advice, and connections to opportunities, allies, and capital.
 HTC’s focus is to assist Houston-based entrepreneurs in energy, information technology, life sciences, nanotechnology, and NASA/aerospace.
 For more information visit www.HoustonTech.org or connect with HTC on Facebook or Twitter @HouTechCenter.

 About The Greater Houston Partnership

-GHP is the primary advocate of the Houston’s business community and is dedicated to building regional economic prosperity.
+GHP is the primary advocate of Houston's business community and is dedicated to building regional economic prosperity.
 It represents 10 counties: Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, San Jacinto and Waller.
-And, Opportunity Houston is an aggressive five-year marketing and lead generation program that will help grow jobs, increase capital investment and expand foreign trade for the region by the end of 2015.
-Visit the Greater Houston Partnership on the World Wide Web at houston.org.
+Opportunity Houston is an aggressive five-year marketing and lead generation program that will help grow jobs, increase capital investment and expand foreign trade for the region by the end of 2015.
+Visit the Greater Houston Partnership’s website at houston.org.